 You can print out the instructions for our preschool butterfly craft below by clicking on the print button.
-The instructions are not included in the template download so make sure to grab both.
+The instructions are also included on page 4 of the download so make sure to grab both.
 Here is a picture of most of the supplies you will need for this craft, but heads up – we forgot the paint.

 The instructions start with painting the popsicle sticks with bright colors.
 I suggest buying colors that match the printed card stock you choose.
 Preschool-aged kids have a lot of fun painting and gain fine motor skills when they do this kind of work, so try to let them do the butterfly craft steps as much as possible!
 I know its tempting to do the painting for them, but really, a little mess will be okay.
 Use washable paints and clean up is a breeze.

 Some of the steps are best done ahead by a grown up.
 We have tried to notate that for you on the printable instructions.